algolia/shipjs/website/reference/all-config.md

 If `monorepo` is defined, Ship.js will treat the project as a monorepo.

 :::warning NOTICE
 Ship.js currently does not provide independent versioning.
-It means all the packages in the monorepo must have the same version.
+If you want to use it, you can use the `version` hook and use eg. lerna to update versions.
 :::

 ### **`shipjs prepare`**